-PublicSource marketing intern, summer 2016
+Marketing, summer 2016

-What I feel was really great about interning for PublicSource was that I received a lot of hands-on experience and one-on-one instruction.
+PublicSource experience: What I feel was really great about interning for PublicSource was that I received a lot of hands-on experience and one-on-one instruction.
 With a small team, you guys are really able to combine your efforts and put together awesome stuff.
 Whether it was going out on interviews with Jeff, helping Natasha shoot videos for the site, going over data and fact checking with Eric or getting advised and encouraged about story pitches from Halle, I never felt like what I was doing was wasted or unnecessary.

-I got the chance to write an enterprise piece for PublicSource's project on Millennials, and that article has definitely helped me further my path as a student journalist.
+PublicSource experience: The journalists at PublicSource are extremely dedicated and willing to help interns.
+I got the chance to write an enterprise piece for PublicSource's project on Millennials, and that article has definitely helped me further my path.
 After the internship, I studied journalism and Arabic in Morocco, and went on to intern at National Geographic through a program run by the American Society of Magazine Editors.
-Interning at PublicSource helped with my application and acceptance to the Fulbright Berlin Capital Program, which will send me to Germany in November 2016 to learn about the media landscape in Europe.
+Interning at PublicSource also helped with my application and acceptance to the Fulbright Berlin Capital Program during which I learned about the media landscape in Europe.